Travel Guide: Safety in Juarez and El Paso [2023]

 Ciudad Juarez International Airport (CJS) is located about a 30-minute drive from the Paso del Norte Bridge, and the Uber will only cost you a few dollars.
 If this is the route that you decide to do, just know that Uber in Juarez is completely safe and is absolutely your best option.

 While I am a big proponent of public transportation, Juarez is not a place where I’d recommend it.
-There are some little things you can do to stay safe in Juarez, and Uber instead of taxis and buses is one of them.
+There are some little things you can do to stay safe in Juarez.
+Uber instead of taxis and buses is one of them.

 Flying into El Paso